amukher3/Cognitive-Stress-estimation/README.md

 Other methodologies have often included using accelorometer data as well.
 Epochs in accelorometer data with low gradient often allude to periods of "rest and relaxation" in R-R time series.

-Feature extraction and further analysis of periods of resting heart rate have been often termed as a good predecssor of vagal tone.
+Feature extraction and further analysis of periods of resting heart rate have been often termed as a good pre-cursor of vagal tone.